 The key to the success of Taranaki Mounga is the partnerships and collaboration between iwi, the Taranaki community, local councils, government, the region’s private sector and philanthropists.

 DOC is responsible for conserving the natural and historic heritage of New Zealand.
 Since the land around Mt Taranaki was first formally protected in 1881 various government departments have been in charge of its protection, with DOC taking on responsibility for the national park’s welfare in 1987.

 Protecting and upholding the mauri (life-force and vitality) of the Mounga is crucial to the eight iwi of Taranaki.

 The NEXT Foundation is a philanthropic trust with the vision “to create a legacy of environmental and educational excellence for the benefit of future generations of New Zealanders”.

 Taranaki Mounga follows on from the success of other NEXT Foundation related investments, such as creating a conservation park out of Rotoroa Island and Project Janszoon, a privately funded 30 year ecological restoration of Abel Tasman National Park.
-Taranaki Mounga will also make use of the technologies developed by Zero Invasive Predators (ZIP), which is funded by a collaboration of partners including NEXT, such as novel traps and automated monitoring.
+Taranaki Mounga make use of the technologies developed by Zero Invasive Predators (ZIP), which is funded by a collaboration of partners including NEXT, such as novel traps and automated monitoring.